franck-paul/TemplateHelper/README.md

 - It is recommanded to use `$_<name>_` pattern for replaced variables by their corresponding values given in the same order as method's parameters.
 - If a variable should be replaced **as is** (useful for HTML code outside of PHP start/end tags), use a variable name which ends with `_HTML` or `_CODE`.
 - Avoid using comments inside the code, if necessary put them in function description, above function declaration.
-- If a specific line must not be in final result, end it with `// @phpcode-ignore`
+- If a specific line must not be in final result, end it with `// @phpcode-remove`

 Will produce the following code to be inserted in template: